Cadiz in Harrison County, Ohio — The American Midwest (Great Lakes)

 Petty, Orlando Henderson Lt.
 Boise de Belleau, France 1918

 Location.
 40° 16.37′ N, 80° 59.837′ W. Marker is in Cadiz, Ohio, in Harrison County.
 Marker is at the intersection of South Main Street (U.S. 250) and Ohio Route 9, on the left on South Main Street.
 Touch for map.
 Marker is at or near this postal address: 116 South Main Street, Cadiz OH 43907, United States of America.
+Touch for directions.